 Traditional project management

-Often, such traditional project management methods are seen as bureaucratic and heavy on documentation, managed in a top-down ‘command and control’ type of way.
+Traditional project management methods are often seen as bureaucratic and heavy on documentation, managed in a top-down ‘command and control’ type of way.
 How such methods are seen and how they are used are two entirely different things however.

-Agile approaches, which developed out of the software industry, recognize that users often don’t know their requirements at the start of projects and will inevitably change during the course of the project.
-Whilst changing requirements can often be seen as problematic in more traditional project management approaches, Agile approaches embrace these inevitable changes in requirements and have been designed to easily manage rapidly changing requirements.
+Agile approaches recognize that users often don’t fully know their requirements when projects start and therefore they will likely change during the project.
+Whilst changing requirements can often be problematic in more traditional project management approaches, agile approaches embrace changes in requirements.

 Agile approaches focus on incremental and iterative releases of products to users and customers, each iteration or incremental release giving the user yet more functionality.
 Agile can therefore deliver products early to users and this helps users better understand and refine their requirements after a period of use.